 Why is my smoke detector beeping every 30 seconds?

 Smoke detectors can beep every 30 seconds for a few reasons.
 It could mean the device is running on low battery.
 It can also be that the battery is installed in the wrong direction.
 You can try reinserting the battery.
-Also, make sure it’s settled all the way in the compartment.
+Also, make sure it’s settled in the compartment.

 Conclusion

-Fire alarm flashing but no sound doesn’t refer to any serious problem.
-However, you should not totally ignore it.
+A fire alarm flashing but no sound doesn’t refer to any serious problem.
+However, you should not ignore it.
 Small problems can also create a bigger mess.

 Also, ensuring the fire alarm functionalities is very important.
 Hopefully, the discussion was able to aid you in this respect.